18F/slack-export-handling/README.md

 You can now create a sqlite database and import your Slack data by running `python import_slack.py`

+Note that if you wish to use the legacy slack-url commands, you'll need to pass a `legacy` argument to the importer.
+Otherwise the database table will not be created -- it takes a while.

+`python import_slack.py legacy`

 ### Searching the database.

 You can search the sqlite database from the command line by running `search_slack.py` and passing your search term to it: